-Includes access to the e-learning study materials and the registration fee for the qualification.
+Includes access to the e-learning study materials and NCTJ tutor support.

 Ideal for journalists who have access to employer-led NQJ training

-Includes access to the e-learning study materials, NCTJ tutor support, an exams preparation workshop and the registration fee for the qualification.
+Includes access to the e-learning study materials, NCTJ tutor support and an exam preparation workshop.

 Ideal for freelance journalists or those without access to in-house training schemes